bbauska/Anti-Project2025/anti.md

 their child’s Title I resources to help pay for private learning options including tutoring services and curricular materials. l Over a 10-year period, the federal spending should be phased out and states should assume decision-making control over how to provide a quality education to children from low- income families.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025 called for the elimination of DOE-administered competitive grant programs and for Title I programs to be cut by 10%.
+<p>Project 2025 called for the elimination of DOE-administered competitive grant programs and for
+Title I programs to be cut by 10%.
 “Eliminate competitive grant programs and reduce spending on formula grant programs.
 Competitive grant programs operated by the Department of Education should be eliminated, and federal spending should be reduced to reflect remaining formula grant programs